Low (David Bowie album): Influence and legacy

 In the decades since its release, Low has been acclaimed for its originality and cited as an influence on the post-punk genre.
 Susie Goldring of BBC Music wrote: "Without Low, we'd have no Joy Division, no Human League, no Cabaret Voltaire, and I bet, no Arcade Fire.
 The legacy of Low lives on."
 Spitz also acknowledges the influence of the album on post-punk, naming Joy Division, Magazine, Gang of Four and Wire as bands influenced by Low's "odd anti-aggression and unapologetic, almost metaphorical use of synthesised music".
-Music journalist Simon Reynolds said: "I think it's Low's inhibition and repression that Joy Division and others responded to.
+The music journalist Simon Reynolds said: "I think it's Low's inhibition and repression that Joy Division and others responded to.
 The fact that the music, while guitar-based and harsh and aggressive, never rocks out.
 It's imploded aggression."
-James Perone suggested that both "What in the World" and "Be My Wife" foreshadowed the punk/new wave sound of English band the Stranglers, particularly their 1977 releases Rattus Norvegicus and No More Heroes.
+James E. Perone suggested that both "What in the World" and "Be My Wife" foreshadowed the punk/new wave sound of English band the Stranglers, particularly their 1977 releases Rattus Norvegicus and No More Heroes.

 In the second edition of his book All Time Top 1000 Albums (1998), Colin Larkin cites Gary Numan, Ultravox and Orchestral Manoeuvres in the Dark as artists influenced by Low.
 Wilcken finds Radiohead's album Kid A (2000), particularly the track "Treefingers", to reflect a similar influence.
 William Doyle of The Quietus wrote that before the release of Kid A, Bowie created the blueprint "reinvention" album with Low, a record from an artist at the peak of their popularity that confounded his fans' expectations.
 Bjorn Randolph of Stylus Magazine felt the album had a crucial influence on the post-rock genre that came to prominence among underground musicians nearly two decades after Low's release.
 Doggett writes that, like Station to Station before it, Low established Bowie as an artist who was "impossible to second-guess".
 He found Bowie's five-year progression from Hunky Dory to Low daring and courageous.